michael2012z/BitBible/markdown/KJV/files/Exod.md

 16. And he that stealeth a man, and selleth him, or if he be found in his hand, he shall surely be put to death.

-17. And he that curseth his father, or his mother, shall surely be put to death.curseth: or, revileth
+17. And he that curseth his father, or his mother, shall surely be put to death.

-18. And if men strive together, and one smite another with a stone, or with his fist, and he die not, but keepeth his bed:another: or, his neighbour
+18. And if men strive together, and one smite another with a stone, or with his fist, and he die not, but keepeth his bed:

-19. If he rise again, and walk abroad upon his staff, then shall he that smote him be quit: only he shall pay for the loss of his time, and shall cause him to be thoroughly healed.the loss…: Heb. his ceasing
+19. If he rise again, and walk abroad upon his staff, then shall he that smote him be quit: only he shall pay for the loss of his time, and shall cause him to be thoroughly healed.

-20. And if a man smite his servant, or his maid, with a rod, and he die under his hand; he shall be surely punished.punished: Heb. avenged
+20. And if a man smite his servant, or his maid, with a rod, and he die under his hand; he shall be surely punished.

 21. Notwithstanding, if he continue a day or two, he shall not be punished: for he is his money.